Don’t Let Her Be a Non-Person

 While my husband-to-be and I dated, I’d been so ready to cheer him on as a leader.

-So when my then-boyfriend asked me where I wanted to eat out, I chirped, “I don’t care!
+So when my then-boyfriend would ask me where I wanted to eat out, I would chirp, “I don’t care!
 You decide!”

 And I didn’t.
 I had become excellent at not desiring or opining.